charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 In the framework, just use no annotation for the interface, there are no such keyword.
 This keyword allows to use traditional java interfaces (or of another underlying language), if needed or wanted.
 In theory, there is no need for this, but people could like it for some reasons.

-No clprolf annotations mandatory in the framework, except for @Forced_inh, and @Forced_int_inh
+No clprolf annotations mandatory in the framework, except for @Forced_inh, @Forced_int_inh

 To keep flexible for Java (or else) developers, clprolf annotations are not mandatory at all, in the clprolf framework.
 For example, @Nature, @With_compat, and all other keywords, can be not used, in some cases or always.
 Even the concurrency keywords are in that case.
 The sole keywords that we must use in the clprolf framework are those about forced inheritance(@Forced_inh, and @Forced_int_inh).
 If we do not use @Nature, the nature check, obviously, will not be done.